codeday-labs-2021/bookworms/server/docs/api.md

 This api does three things

 - Get all reviews (By default are arranged in descending order of the date they were created meaning the most recent comes first)
-- Get all reviews with a partular keyword in books name
+- Get all reviews with a partular keyword in review body(text)
-- Get reviews in ascending order of likes
+- Get reviews  ordered by likes or books names
 - Filter reviews by categories
-- all those operations can also happen in single api call
+- All those operations can also happen in single api call

 **Example Request**